borovab/borovab/README.md

 I'm a passionate **Software Engineer** dedicated to building clean, responsive, and modern web applications using tools like **React**, **Node.js**, and **Supabase**.

-📍  From Struga, North Macedonia – currently based in Pristina, Kosovo 🎓 Graduated from the International University of Struga
+📍  From Struga, North Macedonia
+🎓 Graduated from the International University of Struga
 🚀 Focused on real-world, fullstack development and continuous learning